P4ndaFR/Navision/README.md

 #Navision
 A Mobile Web Application to find your way in our school's building during open days

-#Technos
+##Technos
 The Web App is based on a MVC in PHP,with a MySQL database and a PDO methods. basically, we use PHP to communicate between model and controller, and AJAX with JSON to communicate between controller and javascript
 From javascript we create a interactive map using @Leaflet/Leaflet , and we place points of interest on route points using data received from AJAX.
-To get user's location we use @dwa012 's qr code scanner and administrter will put qr codes at key points of the building.
+To get user's location we use @dwa012 's qr code scanner and administrater will put qr codes at key points of the building.

 The Administration side works almost like the Client side but implementing @davidshimjs 's qr code generator instead of the reader, which allow the app to generate on the fly the qr code we need from the data used to create a point.
-#Installation
+##Installation

 Make sure you have apache2,mysql-server,php5,php5-mysql,git,wget and openjdk-7-jre packages installed before continue.
 If you want to compile the java sources, please install openjdk-7-jdk instead of openjdk-7-jre

-#Application
+###Application
 run (in root / or sudo ):

         cd /var/www/html